 The School of Cinema is pleased to offer a number of internal scholarship opportunities.
 The College of Liberal & Creative Arts also has a full list of scholarships available.
 For full application requirements and to apply please go to the Academic Works website.
 All scholarships will be disbursed in the Fall semester.

-All applications for Spring 2022 Scholarships and awards are due by Friday, April 15 at NOON unless otherwise noted.
+Applications for Cinema related scholarships and awards for Spring 2023 are due by April 15 at NOON unless otherwise noted.

 Not offered 2023.